Vineger2k/JustInTime/README.md

 ## Acknowledgments

-Acknowledgment to the individuals for their support:
+Acknowledgement to the individuals for their support:

-- Vinay Rathod
+- Muhammed Usman Mateen
 - Samuel Odunayo Ayowalehinmi
 - Christian Osaruese Osemwengie
 - Tiven Bowesman-Quaye